musait/sequra_test/README.md

 `rails c`

-To process disbursements from console run:
-`Disbursement.process_disbursements(2018, 35)`
-Default values are current year and current week.

 ### Accessing the API endpoint

-Considering the server is running in the default development enviorement, the disbursement action will be abailable at:
+Considering the server is running in the default development environment, the disbursement action will be available at:
 `http://localhost:3000/disbursements`

 From CLI you can use the command below: